ltom01241010/C3PO/README.md

 # OLMoE Routing Weight Optimizer

-This repository demonstrates how to optimize routing weights in OLMoE models to improve performance on multiple-choice questions.
+This repository demonstrates how C3PO optimizing expert pathways to improve the performance.

 ## Setup and Installation